adamjhc/stream-vertex-cover/dissertation/report/report_draft.md

 > This paper considers the parameterized Vertex Cover problem, abbreviated VC henceforth: given a graph G and a parameter k, decide if G has a vertex cover of at most k vertices.
 This problem was amongst the first few problems that were shown to be NP-hard [14].
 In addition, the problem has been a central problem in the study of parameterized algorithms [11], and has applications in areas such as computational biochemistry and biology [6].

-Vertex cover is a classical graph theoretic problem.
+Vertex cover is a classical graph-theoretic problem.
 The decision version was one of Karp's 21 NP-complete problems[citation needed].

 Imagine a heavily connected road network in a city.
-The city council wants to figure out the most cost effective placement of cameras so that they are able to see every road (assume the cameras can see 360$^\circ$).
+The city council wants to figure out the most cost-effective placement of cameras so that they are able to see every road (assume the cameras can see 360$^\circ$).
 The way of calculating this mathematically would be as a vertex cover of a graph where each intersection was a node and each road between them is an edge.
 For cities nowadays, this graph can be too big to compute using traditional methods.
 So we need updated methods to handle this.
 The city now realises that they only have a certain number of cameras they're able to put up, $k$ cameras.
 The city decides the project won't be worth the investment if they're not able to cover the entire city.
 This is now the vertex cover problem.
 The city doesn't care for any solution that exceeds their budget of $k$ cameras.

-Graph Theory as a field of study is about understanding these abstract ideas and then being able to apply them to real life scenarios.
-A graph is just a model for objects and the relationships between them.
-This has many more applications than just city road networks, applications have been found in many other physical and social sciences, from quantum field theory[citation needed] to lexical semantics[citation needed]
+Graph Theory as a field of study is about understanding these abstract ideas and then being able to apply them to real-life scenarios.
+A graph is a model for objects and the relationships between them.
+This has many more applications than city road networks, applications have been found in many other physical and social sciences, from quantum field theory[citation needed] to lexical semantics[citation needed]

 ### Parameterized Complexity